sequenceiq/blog-test/source/_posts/2014-10-08-ngrok-docker.markdown

 ---
 layout: post
-title: "Selfhosted ngrok server in Docker"
+title: "Self hosted ngrok server in Docker"
 date: 2014-10-09 10:00:00 +0200
 comments: true
-categories: [docker]
+categories: [docker, ngrok]
 author: Lajos Papp
 published: true
 ---
-[Ngrok](vhttps://ngrok.com/) is used for Introspected tunnels to localhost.
+[Ngrok](vhttps://ngrok.com/) is used for `introspected` tunnels to localhost.
-In integration testing situations is really common, that you want to bind some webhooks to localhost.
+In integration testing situations is really common that you want to bind some webhooks to localhost.
 For example you want AWS SNS deliver messages to your service, but is not reachable publicly, as it runs only on localhost.